 Next, look for environmental or quality-of-life issues in your neighborhood or immediate surroundings.
 Nearby industrial facilities, transmission lines, loud commercial businesses, elevated highways, and impaired waterways can all negatively impact property value, sometimes significantly.
 So can plenty of other environmental and human-caused issues.
 Try to put dollar values on all these issues, either by cross-referencing comparable properties in neighborhoods where they’re absent or speaking with a local real estate professional.
 Make a list or table of all issues and their dollar values.

 Lastly, check your eligibility for property tax exemptions and credits.
 Homestead exemptions and credits are low-hanging fruit.
 If you never applied for one, your city or county may not realize your home is your primary residence.
 Likewise, cross-check any special statuses you might have – veteran, senior citizen, disability, income – against applicable local benefits.
 Make a list of missing tax breaks for which you believe you qualify.

 Pro Tip: A formal appraisal by a certified third-party real estate appraiser can dramatically shift the balance of evidence in your favor.
 Such appraisals are almost always conducted as part of the closing process, so if you’ve recently purchased your home, your lender appraisal may be sufficient.
 If not, expect to pay anywhere from $300 to $500 for a fresh appraisal.

 4. Organize and Present Your Evidence

-- Print any property listings – or, if presenting electronically, convert to PDF form.
+- Print any property listings – or, if you’re presenting your case electronically, convert them to PDF form

 5. Contact Your Assessor